paulaamaya/functional-programming/racket.md

 ; original list has not changed l
 ; '("jab" "hook" "cross")

+; create a new list using its recursive definition (cons "uppercut" l)
+; '("uppercut" "jab" "hook" "cross")
  ```

  Additionally, Racket comes with some functions that iterate over the elements of a list.
 The **body of a list iteration must be packaged into a function that is applied to each element**, so `lambda` expressions become super important.